If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 However, it requires thorough research skills and getting the facts correct.

 Remember that this is supposed to be a medium for sharing non-fictional events, such as true crime stories or historical events.
-Your audience may not be readily forgiving if you don’t get your facts right.
+Your audience may not forgive readily if you don’t correct your facts.

-However, if you do this right, the format can quickly attract addictive listeners, especially people who want to learn more about the topic.
+However, if you do this right, the format can quickly attract addictive listeners, especially those wanting to learn more about the topic.

 6. Podcast Theater Podcast Format